zephr-xyz/zephr-demo-app/README.md

 ### Google Maps API

-You will need to provide your own Google Maps API key here.
+You will also need to provide your own Google Maps API key in the same `secrets.properties` file for map imagery.

 ```
 MAPS_API_KEY=YOUR_MAPS_API_KEY